We offer several accredited training routes at different levels, to suit the needs of professionals at different stages of their careers.

 Our accredited courses result in nationally recognised qualifications, providing formal recognition of your knowledge and skills.
 We currently offer qualifications accredited by the Open College Network (OCN) and City & Guilds.

 The courses are written and delivered by our experienced Learning and Development team, and are informed both by current legislation and guidance and the advocacy work that we carry out as a children’s rights charity.
 All sessions are designed to convey the essential knowledge of the topic in a clear and concise way; and learners are given the opportunity to apply this knowledge to practical case studies and to share their ideas with other professionals.

 We offer a comprehensive support package that includes one-to-one coaching from our tutor-assessors, and group support webinars.
 All courses are also accompanied by supporting resources for further independent study.

-Duration: 42 guided learning hours / completion in four weeks
+Duration: 42 guided learning hours / completion in eight weeks

 Price: £650 +VAT

 This is a level 3 qualification, aimed at practitioners who have recently been recruited into an advocacy role, as well as those professionals who would like to gain a deeper understanding of the role of the independent advocate.
 The course covers the core roles, principles, processes and challenges within independent advocacy, placing these within their legal context.